earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

-In the previous lessons, we learned how to access human readable text files data programmatically using:
+In the previous lessons, you learned how to access human readable text files data programmatically using:

 1. `download.file()` to download a file to your computer and work with it (ideal if you want to save a copy of the data to your computer)
 1. `read.csv()` ideal for reading in a tabular file stored on the web but may sometimes fail when there are secure connections involved (e.g. https).
 1. `fromJSON()` ideal for data accessed in JSON format.

-In this lesson, we will learn about API interfaces.
+In this lesson, you will learn about API interfaces.
 An API allows us to access data stored on a computer or server using a specific query.
-API's are powerful ways to access data and more specifically the specific type and subset of data that we need for our analysis, programmatically.
+API's are powerful ways to access data and more specifically the specific type and subset of data that you need for your analysis, programmatically.

-We will also explore the **machine readable** JSON data structure.
+You will also explore the **machine readable** JSON data structure.
 Machine readable data structures are more efficient - particularly for larger data that contain hierarchical structures.
-In this lesson, we will use the `getJSON()` function from the `rjson` package to import data from an API, provided in `.json` format into a data.frame.
+In this lesson, you will use the `getJSON()` function from the `rjson` package to import data from an API, provided in `.json` format into a data.frame.